Chokyotager/discord-cards-against-humanity/README.md

 ## Dependencies
 **You have to install Discord.js through NPM**, NodeJS' package manager to run this bot.
 For help in installing Discord.js, kindly visit: https://discord.js.org/#/.

+Please use Discord version 11.6.
+Versions 12 and above currently do not work.

 Other packages used by this module (such as FileSystem) should already be installed by default with NodeJS.

 ## Bot configuration
 There is only one configuration file for this bot: `config.json`.
 Edit it accordingly to suit your needs.
 It should be pretty self-explanatory, I hope.
+There should also be multiple channel IDs for the chat and for the game.

 ## Adding new cards